RayyanNafees/diary/AMUEE/Syllabus.md

 ## Physical World and Measurement

+- [ ] Physics-scope and excitement
-Physics-scope and excitement, nature of physical laws
+- [ ] nature of physical laws

-Physics, technology and society.
-Need for measurement: Units of measurement
+- [ ] Physics, technology and society
+- [ ] Need for measurement: Units of measurement

-systems of units
+- [ ] Systems of units
+	- [ ] SI units

-SI units, fundamental and derived units.
-Length, mass and time measurements
+	- [ ] fundamental and derived units
+	- [ ] Length, mass and time measurements

-accuracy and precision of measuring instruments, errors in measurement
+	- [ ] accuracy and precision of measuring instruments, errors in measurements
+	- [ ] significant figures

-significant figures.
-Dimensions of physical quantities, dimensional analysis and its applications.
+	- [ ] Dimensions of physical quantities
+	- [ ] dimensional analysis and its applications.

 ## Kinematics

-Frame of reference.
-Motion in a straight line: Position-time graph, speed and velocity.
-Uniform and non-uniform motion, average speed and instantaneous velocity.
-Uniformly accelerated motion, velocity-time, position-time graphs, relations for uniformly accelerated motion (graphical treatment).
-Elementary concepts of differentiation and integration for describing motion.
-Scalar and vector quantities: Position and displacement vectors, general vectors and notation, equality of vectors, multiplication of vectors by a real number
+- [ ] Frame of reference
+- [ ] Motion in a straight line
+	- [ ] Position-time graph
+	- [ ] speed and velocity
+	- [ ] Uniform and non-uniform motion
+	- [ ] average speed and instantaneous velocity
+	- [ ] Uniformly accelerated motion
+		- [ ] velocity-time
+		- [ ] position-time graphs
+		- [ ] relations for uniformly accelerated motion (graphical treatment)
+	- [ ] Elementary concepts of differentiation and integration for describing motion
+	- [ ] Scalar and vector quantities
+		- [ ] Position and displacement vectors
+		- [ ] general vectors and notation
+		- [ ] equality of vectors
+		- [ ] multiplication of vectors by a real number

-addition and subtraction of vectors.
-Relative velocity.
-Unit vector
+		- [ ] addition and subtraction of vectors.
+		- [ ] Unit vector

-Resolution of a vector in a plane-rectangular components.
-Motion in a plane.
-Cases of uniform velocity and uniform accelerationprojectile motion.
-Uniform circular motion.
+		- [ ] Resolution of a vector in a plane-rectangular components

+- [ ] Motion in a plane
+	- [ ] Cases of uniform velocity and uniform acceleration
+	- [ ] projectile motion.

+- [ ] Relative velocity
+- [ ] Uniform circular motion.

 ## Laws of Motion

+- [ ] Intuitive concepts of forces
+- [ ] Inertia
-Intuitive concepts of force.
-Inertia, Newton’s first law of motion
+- [ ] Newton’s first law of motion
+	- [ ] momentum

-momentum and Newton’s second law of motion
+- [ ] Newton’s second law of motion

-impulse
+	- [ ] impulse

-Newton’s third law of motion.
-Law of conservation of linear momentum and its applications.
-Equilibrium of concurrent forces.
-Static and kinetic friction, laws of friction, rolling friction.
-Lubrication, Dynamics of uniform circular motion: Centripetal force, examples of circular motion (vehicle on level circular road, vehicle on banked road).
+- [ ] Newton’s third law of motion
+	- [ ] Law of conservation of linear momentum and its applications
+	- [ ] Equilibrium of concurrent forces
+	- [ ] Static and kinetic friction
+		- [ ] laws of friction
+		- [ ] rolling friction
+		- [ ] Lubrication
+	- [ ] Dynamics of uniform circular motion
+		- [ ] Centripetal force
+		- [ ] examples of circular motion
+			- [ ] vehicle on level circular road
+			- [ ] vehicle on banked road

 ## Work, Energy and Power

-Scalar product of vectors.
-Work done by a constant force and a variable force
+- [ ] Scalar product of vectors
+- [ ] Work done by a constant force and a variable force

-kinetic energy, work-energy theorem, power.
-Notion of potential energy, potential energy of a spring, conservative forces: conservation of mechanical energy (kinetic and potential energies)
+- [ ] kinetic energy
+- [ ] work-energy theorem
+- [ ] power
+- [ ] Notion of potential energy
+	- [ ] potential energy of a spring
+	- [ ] conservative forces
+		- [ ] conservation of mechanical energy
+			- [ ] kinetic energies  and
+			- [ ] potential energies

 non-conservative forces: elastic and inelastic collisions in one and two dimensions.